alatiera/gnome-podcasts/README.md

 │   ├── resources       # GResources folder
 │   │   └── gtk         # Contains the glade.ui files.
 │   └── src
-│       ├── views       # Currently only contains the Empty and Episodes views.
+│       ├── views       # Contains the Empty, Episodes and Shows view.
-│       └── widgets     # Contains custom widgets such as Podcast and Episode.
+│       └── widgets     # Contains custom widgets such as Show and Episode.
 ```

 ## A note about the project's name